btcpayserver/blog/blog/_posts/security-advisory-btcpay-server-2-4-2.md

 - Compare your on-chain and channel balances with your own records.
 - Investigate any activity you do not recognize.

-We updated LND to version 0.21.1, which automatically generates new macaroons.
-You do not need to rotate your credentials manually unless your LND node is exposed through a route you configured yourself.
+The update also upgrades LND to version 0.21.1 and automatically regenerates its macaroons.
+You can also rotate your macaroons manually.

 If you expose your LND node through your own reverse proxy, Tor service, forwarded port, or another route outside BTCPay Server, rotate its credentials now.
 Updating BTCPay Server does not close access paths that you manage separately.